A minor in Criminal Justice Studies enhances many careers.

 - Attend symposia with nationally recognized speakers and community leaders.

-In addition to challenging courses and a variety of research opportunities, the CJS Program offers numerous internship opportunities.
+In addition to challenging courses and a variety of research opportunities, the our program offers numerous internship opportunities.
 Many of these internships are taken for academic credit but the biggest benefit comes from the wealth of practical knowledge and experience gained by the student.
 The program maintains a very large network of internships throughout the Greater Dayton area as well as nationally, covering all aspects of the criminal justice field.

 What can I do with a minor in criminal justice studies?